Socially Engaged Design Process Model

 Ripples:

-These ripples in each stage are a reminder to consider the ripple effects or potential unintended consequences of your decisions, as well as recognizing the levels of complexity that you will experience in the process.
+The ripples symbolize levels of complexity in each stage and are a reminder to consider ripple effects or potential unintended consequences of design decisions.

-For example, as you begin exploring a challenge, you may think what you are working on is really straightforward, but as you explore it will likely feel more complicated and there are many layers of complexity to contend with.
-As you approach defining, you will be required to synthesize that complexity in order to arrive at a decision point.
+For example, as you begin exploring a challenge, you may think what you are working on is really straightforward, but as you explore it will likely feel more complicated because there are many layers of complexity to contend with.
+As you approach defining, you will be required to synthesize that complexity in order to move toward the next stage.

 Undercurrents: